Last Updated on March 31, 2023 by Matt

 The 4 front LED lights on the front of the deck are super-strong, as are the rear deck lights (2 red, and 2 yellow that are activated when the brake is used).

-But even better, the Dualtron Thunder has blinking multi-color LED strips on both the stem and under the deck, which make it one of the scooters with the most and strongest light setups ever.
+But even better, the Dualtron Thunder has blinking multi-color LED strips on both the stem and under the deck, which make it one of the scooters with the strongest light setups ever.

 It’s simply impossible for anyone to not see you when riding.
 Keep in mind though, that riding with all of those lights turned on will have an impact on the battery.
 It is a big battery, but not infinitely big.